bopritchard/Foreman/README.md

 - **Scalability:** Designed for millions of records
 - **Reliability:** 99.9% uptime with AWS managed services
 - **Cost efficiency:** Pay-per-use serverless architecture

----

-*This POC showcases my ability to build enterprise-grade data processing applications using the Python stack your team relies on, with a focus on scalability, maintainability, and user experience.*